Print

 Parmesan Risotto

-1. Heat the beef stock in a saucepan over low heat (keep this warm as you cook the risotto).
+1. Heat the beef stock, bundle of thyme, and bay leaf in a saucepan over low heat (keep this warm as you cook the risotto).

-2. Heat a medium stainless steel pot over medium heat.
+2. Heat a medium Dutch oven (or heavy-bottomed pot) over medium heat.
 Add 2 tablespoons of butter.
-Once hot, add the shallots and cook for about 2 minutes.
+Once melted, add the shallots and cook for about 2 minutes.
 Add the garlic and cook for another minute or so.
-Season with a good pinch of salt and about 40 cracks of coarse black pepper.
+Season with about 40 cracks of coarse black pepper.

-4. Remove the bay leaf and thyme.
-Stir in the remaining 2 tablespoons of butter and parmesan cheese until melted.
-Season with salt to taste.
+5. Stir in the remaining 2 tablespoons of butter and parmesan cheese until melted.
+Season with salt if needed (the parmesan already adds a salty bite so you shouldn’t need much, if any).
 Serve immediately.

 Notes